zebrunner/community-edition/docs/config-guide.md

 ##### Update Jenkins Credentials

    * Go to **Jenkins > Manage Jenkins > Manage credentials**.
-   * Find your credential and click on the id.
+   * Find your `orgName-scmType-webhook-token` credential and click on the ID.
-   * Update the **Secret text** with your correspondant scm token.
+   * Update the **Secret text** with your correspondent scm token.
    * Click save.

 #### Configure Webhooks